 Together with Josh, Trent founded EMGH and EMIA’s sister company, EMC, in 2004.
 Prior to launching EMIA, Trent was involved in driving the strategy of the consulting business and supporting the overall development of EMGH – the latter role he continues to play today.
 Before moving to Cambodia in 2000, Trent was a consultant at Bain & Company in Australia, South Africa and the UK.
 He has an MA from Cambridge and an MSc from LSE.

-Suga was most recently an Investment Analyst at Creador, a Southeast Asian private equity fund.
+Suga was previously an Investment Analyst at Creador, a Southeast Asian private equity fund.
 Prior to that, she worked as a petroleum economist with Hibiscus Petroleum, Malaysia’s first listed independent oil and gas exploration and production company.
 Suga graduated from Yale University with a B.A in Economics and International Studies and is a CFA charterholder.

 Kolida has been with EMGH for more than a decade having started with EMC as the firm’s first accountant.
 Prior to shifting her focus to EMIA, Kolida managed finance and administration for EMC and was EMGH’s Group Finance Manager.
 Previously, Kolida worked with the finance team of HB Zachary Overseas, a construction firm operating in Cambodia.

 Engleng started his career as an Investment Banking Analyst at TONGYANG Securities (Cambodia) Plc after which he joined SBI Royal Securities as a senior associate in their corporate finance team.
 Prior to joining EMIA, Engleng was a consultant at EMC advising domestic and international firms on strengthening their operations in Cambodia.
 Engleng has a Master degree in Finance from University of Paris 1 Pantheon-Sorbonne.